 Welcome to the website of the National Police Autism Association

-We are an independent body supporting UK police officers, staff and volunteers who are affected by autism spectrum condition (ASC), Asperger syndrome, and other neurodiverse conditions such as dyslexia, dyspraxia, ADHD and depression – either personally or as carers for family members.
-We welcome all police personnel with a personal or professional interest in these conditions.
+We are an independent group supporting – and run by – UK police officers, staff and volunteers who are affected by autism (including Asperger syndrome) and other neurodiverse conditions such as dyslexia, dyspraxia, ADHD and depression.
+We welcome all police personnel with a personal, family or professional interest in these conditions.

 The NPAA offers free membership to members of the UK policing and criminal justice community.
 We maintain a web forum where our members and support professionals can discuss personal, work and service delivery issues in confidence.
 We also maintain a network of champions to provide local support in each Force.

-The NPAA assists police forces in supporting employees affected by ASC and related conditions.
-We advocate the concept of neurodiversity: valuing people for their strengths and creating a workplace environment and culture in which everyone can fulfil their potential.
-We aim to end the stigma, prejudice and ignorance surrounding autism and other forms of ‘hidden difference’.
+We assist police forces in supporting employees affected by autism and related conditions.
+The NPAA advocates the concept of neurodiversity: valuing people for their strengths and creating a workplace environment and culture in which everyone can fulfil their potential.
+We aim to end the stigma, prejudice and ignorance surrounding autism spectrum condition and other forms of ‘hidden difference’.

 Read more about about our vision and values on our aims page.